 Every licensee must print the license number on advertisements, business cards, insurance price quotations.
 The number must be in the type the same size as any address, phone or fax number printed on the card.
-Starting January 1, 2005, licensees must print or show on business cards, written price quotations for insurance products, and print advertisements, distributed in California, the word "Insurance" in type size no smaller than the largest indicated telephone number.
+In several states, licensees must print or show on business cards, written price quotations for insurance products, and print advertisements, the word "Insurance" in type size no smaller than the largest indicated telephone number.